 Successful classification of cancer patients is the corner stone of precision medicine.

 Increasingly available genomic, proteomic, transcriptomic, and epigenomic data provide an unprecedented opportunity for identifying cancer subtypes.
-The proposed method, MGMCluster, provides an opportunity to integrate multiple omics data to compressively comprehensively classify cancer subtypes.
+The proposed method, MGMCluster, provides an opportunity to integrate multiple omics data to comprehensively classify cancer subtypes.

 In comparison to other methods, MGMCluster identifies cancer subtypes more accurately since it is informed by the interactome -- the mutation status of the molecular entities at all omic levels, and the interactions among the entities of the same and different omic measures.

-Discovering interactome similarities between subtypes of different cancers could result in existing cancer drugs being retargeted to new cancers.
+Discovering interactome similarities between subtypes of different cancers could result in existing cancer drugs being more effectively retargeted to new cancers.

 Using MGMCluster to integrate multiple omics data will reveal more about the heterogeneity and molecular causes of cancer.